-- Choosing suitable clothing, footwear and emergency equipment and knowing how to use it. - Choosing and caring for camping gear. - Packing a rucksack, waterproofing the contents, always keeping the weight down to a minimum, and about a quarter of the body weight when walking. - Choosing a camp site, arrangements for water, cooking and sanitation, refuse disposal, fire precautions. - Pitching and striking tents.
+- Choosing suitable clothing, footwear and emergency equipment and knowing how to use it. - Choosing and caring for camping gear. - Packing a rucksack or for waterborne expeditions a suitable waterproof container, waterproofing the contents, always keeping the weight down to a minimum, and about a quarter of the body weight when walking. - Choosing a campsite, arrangements for water, cooking and sanitation, refuse disposal, fire precautions. - Pitching and striking tents.